 sudo apt install slack-desktop

-Once the installation completes, verify the repository was configured correctly by checking the package source:
+Verify the repository source by checking the package policy:

 apt-cache policy slack-desktop